qsweber/jira-issue-recommender/README.md

             distance[(index_outer, index_inner)] = tfidf[index_outer] * tfidf[index_inner]

 We take it one step further and use the cosine distance, which essentially just normalizes for document length.

+## TODO

+- Since each added comment on JIRA generates an email, we could require the user to respond to an input like "This will generate 34 emails.
+Confirm by typing '34': "